About Folklaw

 Rowan Pence

-Native to Scotland and Ireland and often seen in the Scottish Highlands, the bright red berries that feed the birds also protect from witchcraft.
+In Celtic mythology, the rowan tree is the Tree of Life, planted near homes to ward off evil.
+Rowan represents and honors the many writers whose work contributed through the AI input.
+Native to Scotland and Ireland and often seen in the Scottish Highlands, the rowan tree’s bright red berries that feed the birds also protect from witchcraft.
 Rowans were often planted next to a rural home.
 Cutting a down rowan is considered bad luck.
 The rowan tree the symbol of Folklaw.

 Rowan Tree by Tim Green aka atoach